 - Contribute to the scholarly discussion on relevant topics, manuscript on authorship (here)

-- Attempt to develop and pilot test the consensus implementation.
+- Develop approaches to support computable credit and pilot test the consensus implementation.

-- Recommendations for publishers, IRs, research profiling systems to implement.
+- Develop technical recommendations for publishers, IRs, research profiling systems to implement.

-There are a number of prior efforts on identifying contributors and their roles that have varying degrees of scope, technical implementation, and documentation, such as: Contributor List Creator, PROV, the Becker Model, Transitive Credit, SCoRO, and the work of the NISO CRediT Standing Committee.
+There are a number of related efforts that have varying degrees of scope, technical implementation, and documentation, such as: Contributor List Creator, PROV, the Becker Model, Transitive Credit, SCoRO, and the work of the NISO CRediT Standing Committee.

 - Instructions for joining working group: Sign into Force11 https://www.force11.org/user/register

 - After Signing in, subscribe to the group here (right column on page): www.force11.org/group/attributionwg You will automatically be added to the group mailing list and group folder.

 Mailing List (Members only): firstname.lastname@example.org

 - Contributor Role Ontology (CRO) project and blog post